How to clean sunscreen from leather seats and trims

 Be aware that with this bar is a mechanical cleaner, meaning it will be removing a very small amount off the top of the leather, the bit that is embeded with the suncreen.
 It's important to always test the bar on an inconspicuous area first, to make sure it's suitable and compatible with that surface.

 You need to have a very gentle approach if you need to remove deeply embedded sunscreen from your leather.
-The Magic Rub Bar should only be used if all other cleaning methods have been exhausted (repeating this gain, so take note!).
+The Magic Rub Bar should only be used if all other cleaning methods have been exhausted (repeating this again, so take note!).
 Only use it as a spot cleaner on the marks you want to remove, and don't rub it into the leather surface aggressively, a gentle motion will still work and lessen the risk of rubbing through its polyurethane top coat.
 Use the Leather Love as its lubricant, spraying a little bit both on the marked surface and the bar itself.
 Then gently rub the bar back and forth on the sunscreen marks 5 to 6 times.
 Inspect after wiping clean with a microfibre cloth.
 Repeat this safe and slow approach till the marks are gone.

 Then use Leather Love on the entire leather surface as per its directions to finish the job off right.